slurmulon/bach/docs/guide.md

 ##### Doubles

-A double is a [rational number](https://en.wikipedia.org/wiki/Rational_number), a number that can be represented with a floating point/period.
+A double is a [rational number](https://en.wikipedia.org/wiki/Rational_number), a number that includes a decimal.

 ```js
 184.63